amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 What if you want to find the subsets of `abc`?
 Well, it would be precisely the subsets of 'ab' and again the subsets of `ab` with `c` appended at the end of each element.

 As you noticed, every time the input gets longer, the output is twice as long as the previous one.
-Let's code it:
+Let's code it up:

 ```js
 function powerset(n = '') {